Educating Motorists, Pedestrians, and Kids

 Bus drivers can also utilize STOP!
 TAKE 3 TO SEE™ to make sure the coast is totally clear after dropping students off.

-How to Observe a Traffic Signal When Making a Turn
+How to Observe a Red Light Traffic Signal When Making a Right Turn (If legal to do so in the state/municipality in which you are driving)

-- Look.
-Make sure no one is in the crosswalk and, if turning left, make sure all oncoming traffic has cleared the intersection.
+Look.
+Make sure no one is in the crosswalk and make sure all cross traffic has cleared the intersection.

 For more information about how to begin a STOP!
 TAKE 3 TO SEE™ campaign in your community,